 But that's not the end of Neil's story.
 Neil was determined – from the moment he heard the words 'You have ALS' - that his certain death from the disease would not be his final chapter.
 Like his hero and Phi Delta Theta brother Lou Gehrig before him, Neil wanted his young children, Abby and Patrick, to remember him as courageous, strong, and most importantly grateful for the life that he had lived.

-Today the spirit of LiveLikeLou has evolved into the national, standalone non-profit entity The LiveLikeLou Foundation, under the direction of Suzanne, its board, and in close partnership with the Phi Delta Theta International Fraternity, whose major philanthropic cause has always been ALS.
+Today the spirit of LiveLikeLou has evolved into the national, standalone non-profit entity The LiveLikeLou Foundation, under the direction of Wendy Faust, its board, and in close partnership with the Phi Delta Theta International Fraternity, whose major philanthropic cause has always been ALS.

 ALS is a progressively degenerative neuromuscular disease that often begins with muscle twitching, wasting, or weakness in the limbs or as slowed speaking or swallowing.
 According to the 2016 Centers for Disease Control and Prevention study of ALS, approximately 14,000 - 15,000 Americans live with the disease and roughly as many people are diagnosed each year as die from it.
 Life expectancy after diagnosis is 2 – 5 years, and it is essentially 100% fatal.

-Because of the relentless nature of the disability that comes with ALS, patients typically face an overwhelming challenge of physical, emotional, economic, and family strain.
+Because of the relentless nature of the disability that comes with ALS, those battling it typically face an overwhelming challenge of physical, emotional, economic, and family strain.
 The entire unit of a family, circle of friends, neighbors, and community are often heavily relied upon to live with ALS.

 Despite the scientific discovery of ALS nearly 150 years ago, scientists are still years away from finding a treatment or a cure.